dfederm/dfederm.github.io/_posts/2021-02-28-migrate-homeassistant-zwave-to-zwave-js.md

 ## Entity migration

 Because the integration uses a completely different back-end, entities may be different too.
-All the old `zwave.*` entities are gone, and the are some added disabled entities.
+All the old `zwave.*` entities are gone, and there are some added but disabled entities.
 For example all my light switches now have an entity ending in `_basic`.
 Beyond some additions and substrations, some entities will just be different.

 ### Configuring devices and entities